ncsa/Swift-T-Variant-Calling/README.md

 Under the hood, this variable simply controls how many threads each tool gets.
 If `CORES_PER_NODE` is set to 20 but `PROGRAMS_PER_NODE` is set to 2, each tool will use up to 10 threads.

-**!!!!!!!!!IMPORTANT NOTE!!!!!!!!!** It is up to the user at runtime to be sure that the right number of processes are requested per node when calling Swift-T itself (See the `Running the Pipeline` section), as this is what actually controls how processes are distributed.
+**!!!!!!!!!
+IMPORTANT NOTE !!!!!!!!!** It is up to the user at runtime to be sure that the right number of processes are requested per node when calling Swift-T itself (See the `Running the Pipeline` section), as this is what actually controls how processes are distributed.

 **`EXIT_ON_ERROR`**